SahilDogra23/nyc-airbnb-market-analysis/README.md

 Exploratory data analysis of NYC Airbnb listings to uncover pricing drivers, demand patterns, and market insights.

 ## Status
-In progress — building from data cleaning → EDA → insights → ML modeling will also come into picture
+Building from data cleaning → EDA → insights → ML modeling will also come into picture

 ## What this project will cover
 - Data cleaning + quality checks